-Section 15.4 Dogs Must Be Leashed No person shall permit a dog to enter within the boundaries of any cemetery in the Town of Wellfleet.
+Section 15.4 Dogs Must Be Leashed.
 All dogs within the territorial limits of the Town of Wellfleet shall be restrained by a leash unless confined to the property of their owners.
 Any dog found running at large will be removed and impounded.
 The owner of any dog so removed is also liable for boarding expenses at the pound at the established rate.
 The Town of Wellfleet Police Department (including special officers), the Animal Control Officer, and any other officials whom the Selectboard may from time to time designate shall have the authority to enforce this Section.

-Section15.5 Dog Waste Removal
+Section15.5 Dog Waste Removal.
 All dog owners, keepers or persons having control of a dog are responsible for immediately removing and disposing of all solid wastes produced by said dog on any property (other than the property of the dog owner) in a sanitary manner and where it will not cause pollution, either directly or indirectly.